 ## [1] 0.01227613

 1. Sum up the probabilities of all those outcome values whose probabilities are less than or equal to the probability of the observed value.
-This is an exact way to define a two-sided P-value, and this is how binom.test() function does it.
+This is an exact way to define a two-sided P-value, and this is how the binom.test() function does it.

 binom.test(x.obs, n = n, p = p.null)